Noemvriana: Reactions of Venizelos and the Allies

-On 9 June, the Allies held a conference in London to examine the reasons behind the quick surrender of Fort Roupel and favored a complete demobilization of the Greek army and navy.
+On 9 June, the Allies held a conference in London to examine the reasons for the rapid surrender of Fort Roupel and favored the complete demobilization of the Greek army and navy.
 King Constantine anticipated the results of the conference and ordered a partial demobilization on 8 June.
-The tension between the royal government and the Allies continued since 'anti-Allied activities' in Athens were ignored by the Greek Government.
-On 12–13 June, a mob destroyed Venizelist newspapers: Nea Ellas, Patris, Ethnos, and Estia.
-The mob proceeded to the British Embassy as police idly stood by without interfering.
+The tension between the royal government and the Allies continued since anti-Allied activities in Athens were ignored by the Greek government.
+On 12–13 June, a mob destroyed the offices of Venizelist (supporting Venizelos) newspapers, Nea Ellas, Patris, Ethnos, and Estia.
+The mob proceeded to the British Legation as police stood idly by.
 This incident gave France the political ammunition to persuade Britain that more extreme measures were needed.
-On 17 June, the London conference decided "that it was absolutely necessary to do something to bring the king of Greece and his Government to their senses."
+On 17 June, the London conference decided "that it was absolutely necessary to do something to bring the King of Greece and his Government to their senses".

-On June 21, the Allies demanded that the Greek government and parliament be dissolved, new elections be held, and the Greek army be demobilized.
+On 21 June, the Allies demanded that the Greek government and parliament be dissolved, new elections be held, and the Greek army be demobilized.
 The government complied by beginning the army's demobilization, initially scheduling elections for August before postponing them to October.
-The demands intended to re-establish Venizelos as head of government, instead, polarization intensified.
-Both factions organized demobilized soldiers into reservist groups: the royalist National Reservists League, organized by the Captain Ioannis Metaxas, and the Venizelist National League of Greek Reservists, organized by General Danglis.
+The demands were intended to re-establish Venizelos as head of government.
+On 25 August, the King, attempting to appease the Allies, dismissed the chief of the General Staff, Viktor Dousmanis.
+However, polarization intensified, where both factions organized demobilized soldiers into reservist groups: the royalist National Reservists League, organized by Captain Ioannis Metaxas, and the Venizelist National League of Greek Reservists, organized by General Danglis.